A severe storm in 2016 impacted the area, resulting in the loss of the dune and its vegetation.

 Take extra care on the beaches and adhere to safety signs and directions.

-Some of the beach access tracks at Semaphore South have been raised with sand to match the shape of the newly placed dunes.
+Some of the beach access tracks at Semaphore South were raised with sand to match the shape of the newly placed dunes.
 This has been done to ensure that all of this stretch of foreshore is protected from flooding and erosion.
 The department and council will monitor the area and assess this trial replenishment over the coming months.

 We apologise for any inconvenience caused.